Special measures – help with giving evidence

 Click on the video to play the clip or read the second section of the transcript.

 The National Black Crown Prosecutors Association (NBCPA) presented the Profile In Courage Award to Kara Hoyte in October 2009.
-Kara suffered a terrible attack with permanent brain injuries caused by her ex partner Mario Celaire.
-Her tremendous courage in giving evidence contributed to the conviction of her ex-partner in a landmark case as Celaire had been acquitted six years ago of the murder of Cassandra McDermott.
-Kara's evidence resulted in the conviction of Mario Celaire at the Central Criminal Court when he admitted to the manslaughter of Casandra McDermott and the attempted murder of Kara Hoyte.
+Kara suffered a terrible attack with permanent brain injuries caused by her ex-partner Mario Celaire, who attacked her with a hammer.
+Her tremendous courage in giving evidence contributed to the conviction of her ex-partner in a landmark case as Mario Celaire had been acquitted at the first trial in 2003 of the murder of Cassandra McDermott.
+Kara's evidence resulted in the conviction of Mario Celaire at the Central Criminal Court where he admitted to the manslaughter of Cassandra McDermott and the attempted murder of Kara.
 He was sentenced to 23 years custody.

 This filming was carried out in 2009.
 Sadly, Eunice Lander passed away in February 2010.